kailubyte/dotfiles/README.md

 # Dotfiles

-My personal dotfiles configuration using GNU Stow for cross-platform management.
+My personal dotfiles configuration using GNU Stow for macOS.

 ## Structure

-This dotfiles repository uses a **split structure** to organize configurations by operating system and shared components:
+This dotfiles repository uses a **split structure** to organize configurations:

 ```
 .dotfiles/